47.8

 About Douglas County, Colorado

-Douglas scores above national median
+Douglas scores near the national midpoint

 Score breakdown